Górnik Wieliczka

 Górnik Wieliczka is a Polish football club based in Wieliczka, Lesser Poland Voivodeship.
 Górnik currently plays in the regional league.

-Founded in 1947 by the initiative of a group of salt mine workers.
+It was founded in 1947 by the initiative of a group of salt mine workers.
 The first president of the club was Józef Kuszowski.
-The club's best league performance was its 5th place at the 2008–09 II liga season (the club withdrew after the end of the season but kept their position in the final table).
+The club's best league performance was finishing the 2008–09 II liga in fifth place - they withdrew after the end of the season but kept their position in the final table.